Roasted squash and smoked chickpeas give what I think is a lovely autumnal twist on hummus.

 I use a fork here to mash it all up, giving a chunky and shamelessly rustic hummus, but you can use a food processer if you want it very smooth.

-- about 400g butternut squash, roasted* and cooled
+- about 200g butternut squash, roasted* and cooled

-- 1 can (about 400g) of chickpeas, drained and smoked (see above for smoking tips)
+- 1 can (about 400g) of chickpeas, drained (if wanting them smoked, see above for smoking tips)

 - 1-2 teaspoons fine sea salt